RTradeLtd/Temporal/README.md

 * [Clearnet, Recommended](https://nuts.rtradetechnologies.com:6768/)
 * [I2P](http://riqdsr6ijsujw4tagdufhbv7drlghe2cljy2xow3irvy7grq34fq.b32.i2p/)

-Please note that support for the I2P Interface is very experimental at the moment and doesn't have HTTPS.
+Please note that support for the I2P Interface is very experimental at the moment and does not offer HTTPS.

 ### Goals